Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Mellin Transforms of Generalized Fractional Operators

 holds almost everywhere.
-Moreover, if $f(x)$ is continuous, then equality holds everywhere on $(0, \infty)$. \end{thm} Following is the first most important result of the paper, i.e., the Mellin transforms of the generalized fractional integrals.
-We give both the \emph{left-sided} and \emph{right-sided} versions of the results. \begin{lem} Let $\alpha \in \mathcal{C},\, Re(\alpha) > 0,$ and $\rho >0.$ Then,
+Moreover, if $f(x)$ is continuous, then equality holds everywhere on $(0, \infty)$. \end{theorem} Following is the first important result of the paper, i.e., the Mellin transforms of the generalized fractional integrals.
+We give both the \emph{left-sided} and \emph{right-sided} versions of the results here. \begin{lemma} Let $\alpha \in \mathbb{C},\, Re(\alpha) > 0,$ and $\rho >0.$ Then,